kristenvaccaro/human-ai/FAQ.md

 ### If my EASy application is approved, am I guaranteed a spot in the class?

+No. Again, according to the department:
+> An EASy approval does NOT guarantee a spot in the course.
-No, the caps for courses are handled in the registration system (not EASy), so you will need to register as in any other course with a limited number of seats.
+The caps for courses are handled in the registration system (not EASy), so you will need to register as in any other course with a limited number of seats.

 ### Will this course be offered again?